VirtusLab/crypt/README.md

 ## The name

 We believe in obvious names.
 It encrypts and decrypts.
-It's a *verb*, `crypt`.